shdwmtr/wallpiper/README.md

 ## i3wm portal

-A standalone Rust binary (`wallpiper-portal-i3`) that talks to the X server directly.
+Interfaces with X11 directly.
 No shell extension, and no install step.

 ### Dependencies